wentallout/portfolio/README.md

 ## ❓ What is this?

-This is a portfolio/blog.
-Built using SvelteKit.
+This is a portfolio/blog built using SvelteKit.
 Hosted on Netlify.

 My portfolio URL: [wentallout.tech](https://wentallout.tech)

 ## 🤩 What makes this special?

-It's incredibly fast compared to other framework-based websites and has great SEO out-of-the-box.
+- A website made with SvelteKit is just incredibly even compared to other framework-based websites and has great SEO out-of-the-box.
 You won't need a backend or CMS though, the blog posts are just markdown files you can store on your computer (see `routes/blog`).
-All imported images are automatically converted to `webp` and lazy loaded to optimize loading speed.
-Visitors can also comment on your blogs using GitHub discussion (you might want to customize `Comments.svelte` component so that it works on your repo)
+- All imported images are automatically converted to `webp` and lazy loaded to optimize loading speed.
+- Visitors can also comment on your blogs using GitHub discussion (you might want to customize `Comments.svelte` component so that it works on your repo)

 ## 🏆 Progress